andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 [Eric Wastl](https://twitter.com/ericwastl) for hosting a wonderful event like Advent of Code every year.
-And a profoundly deep thanks to the late John Conway, who revealed to us how much joy can come from the exploration of all things mathematical, a genius who was taken away from this world way too soon.
+And a profoundly deep thanks to the late John Conway, who revealed to us how much joy can come from the exploration of all things mathematical, a genius who was taken away from this world much too soon.

 And of course, in making this post, I'm inviting you, the reader, to join us along in this journey as well!
 It's hardly over :) Now that you're up to speed